 “Connectivity is certainly something customers are asking for.
 I think there’s also some degree of creative engineering going on to solve questions that may not yet even be in the minds of customers.
 That’s what innovation is about.
 That’s something we will continue to push forward,” Joe Lawrence, the vice president and chief operating officer of Porsche’s American division, told Digital Trends.

 How much will it cost?

-Though it hasn’t been unveiled, and Porsche isn’t taking pre-orders yet, the battery-powered sedan has already generated quite a buzz in the United States and abroad.
-It allegedly doubled its annual production forecast from 20,000 to 40,000 units, and Bloomberg learned at least 30,000 of those spots are already spoken for less than a month before the car’s official unveiling.
+Though it hasn’t been unveiled, the battery-powered sedan has already generated quite a buzz in the United States and abroad.
+Porsche reportedly doubled its annual production forecast from 20,000 to 40,000 units, and Bloomberg learned at least 30,000 of those spots are already spoken for less than a month before the car’s official unveiling.

 “As you can imagine, the Taycan has been positively received by the public as well as the media.
 While we haven’t disclosed details around the level of public interest yet, Porsche enthusiasts and dealers are telling us that they can’t have this car soon enough,” a Porsche spokesperson told Digital Trends via email.

 Porsche will keep the momentum going by introducing a more spacious version of the car previewed by the Cross Turismo concept, and the next Macan will be entirely electric.
 The Taycan will also lend its platform to an electric Audi super-sedan previewed by the E-Tron GT concept unveiled in 2018.

 Updated on August 23, 2019: Added the latest information about the Taycan’s tech features.